-There is a caveat in this conclusion that unfortunately does not allow us to settle the issue once and for all: the conclusions above are derived using the spallation cross section taken at face value, as given by the best available fits [42].
-However, allowing for a ~ 10% uncertainty in the production cross section of beryllium nuclei makes the conclusion more shaky, in the sense that the value H = 6 kpc remains the most likely value of the halo size, but the reduced χ^2 for H = 1.2 kpc is only ~ 0.9 larger than in the previous case, if the cross section is ~ 10% smaller than expected.
-We confirm the urgent need for a campaign of high precision measurements of the spallation cross sections, so as to allow us to finally comprehend the CR transport in its subtle features.
+First, the conclusions above are derived using the spallation cross section taken at face value, as given by the best available fits [44].
+However, allowing for a ~10% uncertainty in the production cross section of beryllium nuclei makes the conclusion more shaky, in the sense that the value $H \sim 7$ kpc remains the most likely value of the halo size, but the reduced χ^2 for H = 1.5 kpc is only ~2 points larger than in the previous case, if the cross section is ~10% smaller than expected.
+We confirm the urgent need for a campaign of high precision measurements of the spallation cross sections (e.g., an experimental program to measure carbon-proton and oxygen-proton cross sections at 13 A GeV/c at the CERN SPS has been proposed in [58]), so as to allow us to finally comprehend the CR transport in its subtle features.